davidajnered/your-widget/readme.md

-Your Widget - A WP Framework
+Your Widget - A Wordpress Framework
 =========

 Your Widget is a code framework for fast and easy development of new wordpress widgets.
 It has all the necessary methods implemented, and Twig is loaded and setup and ready for templating.

-The idea is built on a three step process.
+The framework is built on a three step process.

-## Define your data.
+## 1. Define your data.
-Your have to defined the type of data you want your widget to contain.
+You defined the type of data you want your widget to contain.
 The method for this is somewhat inspired by the drupal form API where you define your fields in an array.
 The structure is as follows.

 ```
 $fields => [